bmf-san/Rubel/README.md

 **Under Development**

-# Laravel React Blog Boilerplate.
+# Laravel React Blog Boilerplate
 This is a blog boilerplate working with Laravel, React.

 # Architecture